Blumira/SYSVOL_enum_honeyxml/README.md

 # SYSVOL_enum_honeyxml

 ## Purpose
-A powershell script for detecting SYSVOL enumeration.
+A powershell script for detecting SYSVOL enumeration with two files with fake credentials.
 SYSVOL is enumerated by several tools including CrackMapExec and Impacket.
 They scan the SYSVOL directory of a windows domain, looking for saved passwords on domain controllers.
 By adding this file along with file auditing you can detect such a scan in your environment.
 For more information click here.

 ## Instructions